Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

  public static void getQueueSize(final AdobeCallback<Long> callback)
 ```

 * _callback_ is invoked with the queue size value.
+When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout (5000ms) is met before the callback is returned with queue size.

 #### Example